-Chhurpi- The lesser known Himalayan cheese.
+Chhurpi-the lesser known Himalayan cheese

 “Cheese- Milk’s leap towards immortality”– Clifton Paul Fadiman.

 Found mostly in the Himalayan regions of Sikkim, West Bengal or places where you find Tibetan settlements within India, Nepal and Bhutan, chhurpi is not just another candy or lozenge, it’s a way of life.
 All along the streets of these places, you can spot numerous shops selling garlands of what look like hardened cheese cubes brown or white in colour.
 The brown ones are bland and the white ones are sweet in taste.
 These cheese cubes can be a little tricky for the first timers but once you start biting into it, you gradually start falling for the taste.
 Well, there’s another Chhurpi that you will mostly see in the local produce markets of these regions.
 This variety is the softer version of the same cheese but with a tangy taste.

 In Nepali cuisine, chhurpi is used to make achar, dumplings, or eaten with edible ferns called Ningro in the local dialect.
 The achar is more or less like chutney prepared with finely sliced onions, tomatoes with lots of fiery chillies called dalle khorsani and is used as a side dish.
 However, in Bhutan Chhurpi is also known as Datshi and is an important ingredient of a dish called Emadatshi, which is a creamy white gravy comprising mainly of cheese (datshi), potatoes and thinly sliced chillies.

-Datshi can be made from cow’s, goat’s or yak’s milk.
-It has a texture similar to Cottage Cheese or Ricotta Cheese.
-Its characteristic tangy taste is due to the method of preparation which mainly consists of fermentation of raw milk.
-Raw milk is left to ferment in a warm corner in the house, followed by adding fresh milk to the fermented one over a period of say five days.
-When the mixture coagulates into curd, it is churned in a traditional wooden container.
-This continuous churning of the curd separates the butter on the top, which is then collected and kept aside.
-The remaining buttermilk is then heated over a burner or stove and stirred occasionally and brought to boil to yield the chhurpi.
+The next steps comprise of collecting & storing this curd separately.
+Simultaneously, heating & occasional stirring of the remaining buttermilk over a burner takes place till it comes to a boil to yield the Chhurpi.
 The butter obtained as a by-product is also sold in the markets, neatly packed in the same kind of leaves that are used to pack the chhurpi.
 Chhurpi is a rich source of good bacteria for the gut and protein.
 At higher altitudes or due to landslides, when the availability of fresh vegetables becomes a challenge chhurpi acts a delicious substitute for side dishes in meals.

 Hardened Cheese or Chhurpi

-This hard variety of cheese made from Yak’s milk is called Chhurpi too.
+This hard variety of cheese made from Yak’s milk is also Chhurpi.
 It can be brown or white in colour.
 The white ones are sweet in taste and the brown ones are mostly tasteless.
 However, my personal favourite is the brown variety.
 Initially one may not like it but once you start biting into it, the flavour gets addictive.
 It has a grainy texture once bitten into for long and turns whitish exuding the milk from within.
 It has a smoky flavour due to the method of preparation.